 A Sermon on 2 Thessalonians 1:8-10Read more

-Dr. Martyn Lloyd-Jones tackles the topic of believers and unbelievers within his sermon.
-He draws from the writings of Paul in 2 Thessalonians 1:8-10, where the apostle describes the coming judgement of Christ and the separation between believers and unbelievers.
-Dr. Lloyd-Jones explains that this separation of saved and unsaved is fundamental to Christianity, for Christianity involves absolutes.
+In this sermon on 2 Thessalonians 1:8–10 titled “Believer or Unbeliever?”
+Dr. Martyn Lloyd-Jones describes the coming judgement of Christ and the separation between believers and unbelievers.
+Dr. Lloyd-Jones explains that this separation of saved and unsaved is fundamental to Christianity since Christianity involves absolutes.
 The Christian is someone who hears the way of God and decides to follow it, but the unbeliever has done the opposite.
 Dr. Lloyd-Jones says that the unbeliever will try and apply his or her own logic and intellect to the Scriptures, when really he or she is in no position to debate them.
 But the believer has faith in the message of God.
 The believer does not try to correct the Scriptures, but rather reiterates what has already been written.
 A person cannot have both God and the world, Dr. Lloyd-Jones says.
 That is clear all across Scripture.
-But a person must decide which choice to make.
-For the day of judgment is coming, and all will stand before The Lord.
-For the unbeliever, a life apart from God awaits.
-But for the Christian, Dr. Lloyd-Jones says, awaits eternal life with a just and loving God.
+A person must decide which choice to make.
+The day of judgment is coming and all will stand before the Lord.
+For the unbeliever, a life apart from God awaits, but for the Christian awaits eternal life with a just and loving God.

 Additional Scripture Translations

 2 Thessalonians 1:8-10, New American Standard Bible (NASB)